Amrita Sher-Gil: 1937–1941: Later career, influence of Indian art

 During her stay at Saraya, Sher-Gil painted the Village Scene, In the Ladies' Enclosure, and Siesta, all of which portray the leisurely rhythms of life in rural India.
 Siesta and In the Ladies' Enclosure reflect her experimentation with the miniature school of painting while Village Scene reflects influences of the Pahari school of painting.
 Although acclaimed by art critics Karl Khandalavala in Bombay and Charles Fabri in Lahore as the greatest painter of the century, Sher-Gil's paintings found few buyers.
-She travelled across India with her paintings but the Nawab Salar Jung of Hyderabad returned them and the Maharaja of Mysore chose Ravi Varma's paintings over hers.
+She travelled across India with her paintings but the Nawab Salar Jung of Hyderabad returned them and the Maharaja of Mysore chose Raja Ravi Varma's paintings over hers.

-Although from a family that was closely tied to the British Raj, Sher-Gil herself was a Congress sympathiser.
+Although from a family that was closely tied to the British Raj, Sher-Gil was a Congress sympathiser.
 She was attracted to the poor, distressed and the deprived and her paintings of Indian villagers and women are a meditative reflection of their condition.
 She was also attracted by Gandhi's philosophy and lifestyle.
 Nehru was charmed by her beauty and talent and when he went to Gorakhpur in October 1940, he visited her at Saraya.
 Her paintings were at one stage even considered for use in the Congress propaganda for village reconstruction.
-However, despite being friends with Nehru, Sher-Gil never drew his portrait, supposedly because the artist thought he was "too good looking."
+Despite befriending Nehru, she never drew his portrait, supposedly because she thought he was "too good looking".
 Nehru attended her exhibition held in New Delhi in February 1937.
 Sher-Gil exchanged letters with Nehru for a time, but those letters were burned by her parents when she was away getting married in Budapest.

 In September 1941, Egan and Sher-Gil moved to Lahore, then in undivided India and a major cultural and artistic centre.
 She lived and painted at 23 Ganga Ram Mansions, The Mall, Lahore where her studio was on the top floor of the townhouse she inhabited.
 Sher-Gil was known for her many affairs with both men and women, and she also painted many of the latter.
 Her work Two Women is thought to be a painting of herself and her lover Marie Louise.
 Some of her later works include Tahitian (1937), Red Brick House (1938), Hill Scene (1938), and The Bride (1940) among others.
 Her last work was left unfinished just prior to her death in December 1941.

+Illness and death

 In 1941, at age 28, just days before the opening of her first major solo show in Lahore, Sher-Gil became seriously ill and slipped into a coma.
 She later died around midnight on 5 December 1941, leaving behind a large volume of work.
 The reason for her death has never been ascertained.
 A failed abortion and subsequent peritonitis have been suggested as possible causes for her death.
 Her mother accused her doctor husband Egan of having murdered her.
 The day after her death, Britain declared war on Hungary and Egan was interned as an enemy alien.
 Sher-Gil was cremated on 7 December 1941 in Lahore.